serdarb/sfcc-form-fields-to-csv/README.md

 # sfcc-form-fields-to-csv
 A tool to collect sites form field info from XML files and export them in one CSV file.
 While gathering info considers cartridge path and site locales.

-*Please set the settings in the settings.env file before running the tool.*
+*Please set the settings in the settings in .env file before running the tool.*

 ### OCAPI Roles & Permissions